hl7au/au-fhir-core/input/pagecontent/general-guidance.md

 * are only constrained (e.g. cardinality) where the constraint is agreed to be a minimum requirement that is nationally relevant and applicable across use cases to avoid limiting options for downstream use case decisions and business rules.
 * elements and extensions that form the minimum requirements are labelled _Must Support_.
 * elements that are not labelled _Must Support_ are not part of the minimum requirements and are therefore not further constrained in AU Core.
   * an exception to this rule has been agreed for body site elements to ensure nationally agreed terminology.
-In AU Core resource profiles with a body site element, an invariant is present to enforce that if a coded body site is provided, at least one coding is from SNOMED CT.
+In AU Core profiles with a body site element, an invariant is present to enforce that if a coded body site is provided, at least one coding is from SNOMED CT.
 * are defined as open, allowing additional elements, extensions, and rules.
 This results in a more flexible template that can be used across wider contexts, but also means that the resource content is not closed, and applications have to decide how to handle content not described by the profile.

 Some aspects of the approach to [profiling](https://hl7.org/fhir/R4/profiling.html) resources in AU Core are described in further detail in the subsections below: